ckoons/aish/README.md

 - **Unified AI Interface** - Integrated with Tekton's AI registry and health monitoring
 - **Team Chat** - Multi-AI collaboration built-in
 - **Automatic Discovery** - AIs are discovered and monitored automatically
+- **Transparent Shell Enhancement** - Use as your regular shell with AI capabilities

 ## Installation